 Marylyn Verna Drose's Obituary

-Her parents were Anthony and Marie Drose (Deceased).
-She was the eldest of three children: her sister, Judy Drose (Deased), and her brother, Anthony Drose (Deceased).
+Her parents were Anthony R. and Marie Drose (Deceased).
+She was the eldest of three children: her sister, Judy (Drose) Davies, (Deceased), and her brother Anthony F. Drose (Deceased).
 Marylyn attended Farrington High School.

 Throughout her life, she was a hard worker, a prayer warrior, a fantastic family historian, and the heart of our family.
 Marylyn was a proud mother of six children, Gina (Tommy), Eva (William), Johnny (Deceased), Daniel (Charlene), Michael (Eliza), and Thomas (Lisa).
 She later became a proud grandmother to Ginita (Steve), Monique (Richard), Tommy (Kaysha), Jeremy, Jamal (Amanda), Jasmine, Danie-Lyn (Daniel), Emily, Nicholas (Nahenahe), Shane, Brittany, and Erin.
-She had the joy of being a great-grandmother to Demarcus, Shaquari, Tommy, Jayla, Kitov, Jamilah, Aubrey, Ava, Norvelo, Haliu and Honey,
+She had the joy of being a great-grandmother to DeMarcus, Shaqari, Tommy, Jayla, Kitov, Jamilah, Aubrey, Ava, Nowelo, Haliu and Honey.

 Private service.